Funding ambitious research in longevity and neuroscience

 Grants

-We’ve funded research, initiatives, and programs making breakthroughs in aging science
+We’ve funded research, initiatives, and programs making breakthroughs in aging and neuroscience

 Our mission is to engage skilled researchers and support ambitious ideas in the longevity and neuroscience fields.
-In the past few years, we have donated over $30M to research spanning neurogenesis, the aggregome, centenarian genetics, cryopreservation, and germline rejuvenation.
+In the past few years, we have donated and committed over $50M to research spanning neuroAI, brain aging, centenarian genetics, and next-gen neurotechnologies.

 Featured